RSS

 2021: Joining Case IH, Steyr and New Holland

-The DataConnect system, developed by John Deere, is now connected to six global digital platforms.
+DataConnect, developed by John Deere, is now connected to six global digital platforms.
 The company announced this on July 8, 2021.
-The exchange of machine equipment data between CLAAS, 365FarmNet and John Deere was launched back in 2020, and now they have been joined by other partners - Case IH, Steyr and New Holland.
+Machine data exchange between CLAAS, 365FarmNet and John Deere was launched back in 2020, and now other partners have joined them - Case IH, Steyr and New Holland.

 The DataConnect system allows important machine data to be exchanged between platforms.
-With the addition of global partners, farmers can view information about the mixed fleet of equipment on the most convenient platform for them of their choice.
-Previously, it was required to use separate platforms for each brand, and now, thanks to the capabilities of DataConnect, all this is available on one resource.
+Thanks to the addition of global partners, farmers can view information about the mixed fleet on the most convenient platform for them of their choice.
+Previously, it was necessary to use separate platforms for each brand, and now, thanks to the capabilities of DataConnect, all this is available on one resource.

-Data Connect allows you to track the following data categories for self-propelled fodder harvesters, harvesters or tractors of various brands and other equipment:
+Data Connect allows you to track the following data categories for self-propelled forage harvesters, combines or tractors of various brands and other equipment:

 • current machine location